simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-password-security-guidelines-to-follow/index.en.md

 If any of your accounts get hacked, attackers can use your credentials to break into other accounts that share similar login credentials.
 A **unique password for each account** helps reduce your exposure to potential threats if one account is compromised.

-Additionally, password reuse can lead to a **domino effect of security breaches**.
+Also, password reuse can lead to a **domino effect of security breaches**.
 For example, if an attacker gains access to your email account, they can use that access to reset the passwords for all your other accounts, effectively locking you out of your digital life.

 Also, password reuse can make it easier for cybercriminals to launch **targeted attacks**.
 By analyzing public data breaches, attackers can identify users who reuse passwords and then use that information to launch more sophisticated attacks.